Random Maps: Jump to Version 3.0 Upgrade Guide!

 From the start, one of my most important goals was to provide tools you can use to generate diverse worlds as quickly as possible.
 On the other hand, with high flexibility sometimes comes complexity, which is why I wrote this article for you.

-The tips and tricks described here work for the Snippet-less plugin only.
+The tips and tricks described in this article work for the Snippet-less technique only.

 So, what are we going to build today?
 We make a simple rock cave that sometimes has crystals, plants, or other stuff.
 Maybe you are thinking about having multiple map setups and multiple Templates?
 Sure, that works fine, but we can do it better.
 This time, we do that with just one setup and one Template!

-In the other article, you have already learned how to use Switches to enable and disable certain Assets.
+In this article, you have learned how to use Switches to enable and disable certain Assets.
 In the Snippet-less plugin, you can apply such rules for every kind of postprocessing, such as „Shadings“ or „Details.“

 Prerequisites